 Ohio ranks 9th out of 50 states for total deaths related to asbestos exposure.
 Approximately 618 people die from related diseases each year.

-Of all 50 states, Ohio is in the top 10, ranking ninth for asbestos exposure.
-This is mostly in part because, since the beginning of the 20th century, builders and construction workers have been utilizing asbestos in many different capacities.
+Of all 50 states, Ohio ranks ninth in terms of asbestos exposure.
+This is largely due to the fact that, since the beginning of the 20th century, builders and construction workers have been utilizing asbestos in various capacities.

 Asbestos had several desirable physical properties.
 The ore was cheap, strong, and resistant to fire and other chemicals.
 It was also soundproof and commonly used in insulation and other materials such as plaster, window caulk, preformed pipe insulation, floor and ceiling tile, adhesives, paper materials, paints, and coatings.
 The military also heavily utilized asbestos in the development of military bases, tools, military vehicles, aircraft, ships, and shipyards.